tmuras/moosh/www/commands/index.md

 data-stats
 ----------

-Provides information on size of dataroot directory, dataroot/filedir subdirectory and total size of non-external files in moodle.
-Outpus data in json format when run using --json option.
+Provides information on size of dataroot directory, dataroot/filedir subdirectory and total size of non-external files in Moodle.
+Outputs data in json format when run using --json option.

     moosh data-stats